-Before embarking on our own journey on the Pamir highway we had read somewhere that September is probably the best months for finding fresh fruit and vegetables.
+Before embarking on our own journey on the Pamir highway we had read somewhere that September is probably the best month for finding fresh fruit and vegetables.
 While this is true in bigger towns such as Kala-i Khum and Khorog, keep your expectations low for the rest of the route.
-The range of vegetables is not that varied either: potatoes, onions, peppers, cucumbers, carrots, tomatoes, cabbage and eggplants seem to constitute the main and only diet.
-The fruit range limits to apples, pears, grapes and,very rarely, bananas.
-In the countryside you’ll find local shops, which tend to sell instant noodles, eggs, loads of biscuits and chocolate bars.
+The range of vegetables is not that varied either: potatoes, onions, peppers, cucumbers, carrots, tomatoes, cabbage, and eggplants seem to constitute the main and only diet.
+The fruit range limits to apples, pears, grapes and, very rarely, bananas.
+In the countryside, you’ll find local shops, which tend to sell instant noodles, eggs, loads of biscuits and chocolate bars.
 Fresh food is VERY rare.

-Drinks wise, all the shops have some sort of fizzy drinks and iced tea.
+Drinks-wise, all the shops have some sort of fizzy drinks and iced tea.
 Bottled water is not sold most of the time and having a SteriPen saved us for the whole duration of our journey.
-Bare in mind that water boils at less than 100C at higher altitudes; it is, therefore, recommended to sterilize the water you will want to cook with.
+Bear in mind that water boils at less than 100C at higher altitudes; it is, therefore, recommended to sterilize the water you will want to cook with.

 For those craving alcoholic beverages, beer and vodka are limited in rural areas but can be found in bigger villages.
 Wine is generally not available, and if you are planning on a bubbly celebration on top of Ak Baital pass we would suggest bringing your own supply from Dushanbe 😉 .

 The beauty of the Pamir Highway is that you can sleep in every possible place imaginable.
-In bigger towns such as Dushanbe, Kala-i Khum, Khorog, Murghab and Osh there is an extensive array of hostels and guest houses to pick from.
+In bigger towns such as Dushanbe, Kala-i Khum, Khorog, Murghab, and Osh there is an extensive array of hostels and guest houses to pick from.
 In the last few years, tourism has caught up in the more remote villages, too.
-You will often find handwritten signs directing you to home stays and guest houses.
+You will often find handwritten signs directing you to homestays and guest houses.
 Generally, prices range between $10 and $15USD, always including breakfast and, most of the time, also dinner.
 Home Stays will generally offer you a mattress to lie on the floor, which we found fairly comfortable.
-The house are heated by burning cows’ dry stool in the central heater/stove and they get quite warm and cosy (or claustrophobic, depending on your point of view).
+The house is heated by burning cows’ dry stool in the central heater/stove and they get quite warm and cozy (or claustrophobic, depending on your point of view).

 For other ideas and alternative solutions, we suggest to have a look at this hilarious blog!